-During the Fall of 2011, a new agreement was signed which now requires immigrants under the Program to invest \$800,000 in Canada for a period of five years.
+During the Fall of 2011, a new agreement was signed which requires immigrants under the Program to invest \$800,000 in Canada for a period of five years.
 Of the \$800,000, \$400,000 is divided equally among the participating provinces and the remaining \$400,000 is allocated on the basis of each participating province's gross domestic product as a percentage of the total gross domestic product of all participating provinces.

-As at March 31, 2023, the Corporation maintained an allocation of funds from one investor (2022 - five investors).
-During the year ended March 31, 2023, allocation of funds were received from 0 investors (2022 - 0 investors) and four investors were repaid (2022 - 11 investors).
+As at March 31, 2024, the Corporation no longer maintained an allocation of funds from any investors (2023 - one investor).
+During the year ended March 31, 2024, no allocation of funds were received from investors (2023 - zero investors) and one investor was repaid (2023 - four investors).